seriousname-90/20MinCoach/README.md

 API Request → API Service → DTO Transformation → Validation → Model → Component
 ```

 FrontEnd mappers implement DTO classes to access API data.
-See `/src/dto/coach.dto.ts` for the implementation of the coach DTO.
+See `/src/dto/dto.ts` for the implementation of the sample DTOs.
 Follow the example in `/src/mappers/coach.mapper.ts` to use the CoachDTO interface.

 #### Example